srivastava-ayush/Image-Based-Structural-Damage-Recognition/README.md

 # Image-Based-Structural-Damage-Recognition

+This repository contains the code for damage type classification using transfer learning.
+Dataset used is from this [competition](https://apps.peer.berkeley.edu/phichallenge/detection-tasks).

-basic_cnn --> basic model
+basic_cnn --> Custom CNN model trained on original data

-vgg16_orig --> vgg 16 fine tune on original data
+vgg16_orig --> vgg 16 fine tuned on original data